-The time after you’ve decided to buy but before you engage a realtor can still be very productive!
+The time after you’ve decided to buy but before you’re ready to engage a realtor can still be very productive!
 Use this time to explore and narrow down the areas of town you like best.
 Assess and research your home furnishing needs.
-Determine the style and size home you’ll need.
+Determine the style and size of home you’ll need.
 Following are some questions to ask and answer during this in-between time:

-- What style of home do I want/need?
+- What style of home do you want/need?

-- Am I willing to commute?
+- Are you willing to commute to work?
 How far?

-- In what part of town do I spend [or want to spend] most of my time?
-Think friends, events, etc.
+- In what part of town do you spend (or want to spend) most of my time?
+Think friends, events, church, etc.

-- How big is the gap between the home furnishings I own now and those I’ll need?
+- How big is the gap between the home furnishings you own now and those you will need?

 Answering these questions helped pass the time and maintain my excitement level while saving and searching.
 During this time, I realized that my church, job, and frequent social haunts were all in the city, which helped answer a lot of the questions.
-Another helpful thing to do during this time is prioritize your wants and needs in a home.
+Another useful thing to go ahead and do during this time is prioritize your wants and needs in a home.
 This may change after you start physically looking but it’s good to have a starting point.
 I quickly decided I preferred a one-story home and needed an attached garage.
 Of course, the kitchen had to be large enough for me to make magic in.
 Apps and sites I found helpful during this time are Zillow, HAR, and Pinterest.
-Also, the articles linked below were helpful in getting me up to speed on house-hunting lingo and different things to expect.
+As a first-time homebuyer, the articles linked below were helpful in getting me up to speed on house-hunting lingo and different things to expect.